-Kristen Kindoll has been teaching classes for over ten years to students of all ages.
-She desired to create courses that she would have loved to experience as a student.
+Kristen Kindoll has taught classes for over twenty years to students of all ages.
+She desired to create courses she would have loved to experience as a student.
 It was to make the material engaging so that it is understood on all learning levels – auditory, kinetic, and visual.

-What is your favorite thing about teaching? – I love creating a curriculum that will challenge but also make the information fun.
-I want my students to understand how all things relate and have cross purposes.
+What is your favorite thing about teaching? – I love creating a curriculum that will challenge and make the information fun.
+I want my students to understand how everything relates and has cross purposes.

 What is your least favorite thing about teaching? – I hate grading papers.

 What has been your favorite class that you created? – That’s hard, but I have to say my Architectural and Landscape ones.
 I made it very interactive; a close second would be the LemonAID Club.

 What is your favorite type of student? – I love someone who may not be naturally gifted, i.e., they must work harder.
 I wasn’t classified as gifted.
 I had to devise ways to grasp the material outside of standard instruction.
 It created this drive within me to not give up and love the process of learning.